SexVar/Section-V/README.md

-This is an excerpt from Section V of an incomplete multi-part project.
+This is an excerpt from Section V of a multi-part project.
 The introduction is [here](https://github.com/SexVar/Intro).

 # Section V: Objections to the Greater Male Variability Hypothesis